Blqtent/Raven-BPlusPlusPlus/ReadMe.md

 A Free Client (Made By CosmicSC) That Is Built On Top Of Raven B++, Better than Vape V4, Bypasses Anti-Cheats Like Intave , Polar & Grim

-Discord Server: https://discord.gg/ZJJRC9mBWkJoin if you wanna chat or get pinged when an update is out
+Discord Server: https://discord.gg/ZJJRC9mBWk Join if you wanna chat or get pinged when an update is out

 ## How To Setup The Workspace Yourself?
 Download The SRC,